christianengineer/christianengineer.github.io/_posts/2023-10-23-advanced-algorithms-data-structures-guide.md

 ---
+permalink: /advanced-algorithms-data-structures-guide/
 ---

 # Advanced Algorithms and Data Structures

 Algorithms and data structures form the basic building blocks of any software or program.
 They're essential to understanding how a program works and to increasing its efficiency.
 The first part of writing any program is understanding algorithms, which describe the steps a program should take, and data structures, which gather and store the data the algorithm will manipulate.